Drum kit

 Learn more @ MDN docs.

-The data-key properties you see are custom attributes which you can add to HTML elements.
-The general format is data-*.
+.
 This allows us to assoicate custom data to HTML elements (without colliding with standard attributes) in a way it can be accessed by CSS selectors and programatically via javascript.

 HTML5 is designed with extensibility in mind for data that should be associated with a particular element but need not have any defined meaning. data-* attributes allow us to store extra information on standard, semantic HTML elements without other hacks such as non-standard attributes, extra properties on DOM, or Node.setUserData().